Defensive Value Investing: A 20-week course

 Another way to think about profit margins is as a kind of margin of safety.
 Compared to fat profit margins, thin profit margins provide little margin of safety against the inevitable pressures and mistakes that companies have to deal with.

 As with most of my metrics, I measure profit margins over a ten-year period to get a better picture of how a company has performed in good times and bad.

-- Net profit – This is often called ‘profit for the year’ or similar.
-You can find it on the income statement.
+- Net earnings– This is often called ‘profit for the year’ or similar.
+You can find it near the bottom of the income statement.

 - Shareholder equity – This is often called ‘total equity’.
 You can find it on the balance sheet.

 - Total borrowings – You can find borrowings on the balance sheet.
 Most companies have both current and non-current borrowings, and when both are present you’ll need to add them together to get the total.

 - Lease liabilities – This will either be on the balance sheet for annual reports for 2019/2020 or later.
 Or, it will be in the notes to the accounts, under a note called “operating lease liabilities” or similar (Hint: search for “operating lease”).

 Once you have those figures, work through the following steps (using a spreadsheet will make this much quicker and easier):

 The average net ROLACE among UK companies is about 10%, so I use the following rule of thumb for profitability.